Exit velocity: Ballparks

 Since every MLB stadium has its own unique set of dimensions and intricacies, there has been an observed ballpark-to-ballpark difference in exit velocity stats despite attempts to curtail it.
 MLB originally installed TrackMan radar technology but switched to the optical-based Hawk-Eye system in 2020 — with both systems, the league was unable to avoid variances in data collection based on each ballpark.
 When Statcast is unable to accurately record exit velocity data for a batted ball, either because of ballpark factors or some other reason, it imputes a value in its place.

 Equipment

 Exit velocity can vary based on whether or not the ball is moisturized with a humidor.
 From April 7 to May 22, 2021, the average exit velocity was 91.8 mph with a humidor and 92.8 mph without a humidor.
 During the same span of days in 2022, the average with a humidor was 91.2 mph and 92.2 mph without a humidor.

 Uses

 Since its introduction, MLB teams have used the exit velocity stat to gauge a batter's abilities.
 Transversely, exit velocity can be analyzed to improve a pitcher's results, especially those prone to giving up hard contact.
 Statcast technology in MLB ballparks allows teams to analyze exit velocity data points in real-time during games and make adjustments accordingly.

+The use of exit velocity stats has been criticized by some.
+In 2018, Chicago Cubs manager Joe Maddon expressed his thoughts on advanced stats, stating: "Keep your launch angles, keep your exit velocities, give me a good at-bat."
+Maddon added that exit velocity and similar stats should instead be used to analyze potential player acquisitions.
+In 2023, a former New York Yankees prospect criticized the organization for an alleged over-reliance on analytics, specifically citing a training game called "pitchers vs. hitters" that required a batter to hit a ball 95 mph or draw a walk to win.

 According to Rotoballer, exit velocity can be used by fantasy baseball players to predict various outcomes and make roster decisions.